jtsage/nodejs-ansibuffer/README.md

 Queue text for display.
 This can be plain text, a string containing full escape codes, or a string containing "Legend of the Red Dragon" backtick codes. (see below)

+#### ANSIBuffer.center(<text>)
+Queue text for display (same as above) - But center it *on an 80 column screen*.
+NOTE: this does not check TERM width.
+Ever.
+YMMV. (a/n: This package is built to emulate the days of the modem, and those terminals were 80 columns wide - well, unless they were only 40.  or maybe 132.
+But you have to draw the line somewhere, and most ANSI art from those days was based on 79/80.)

 ## <a name="chars"></a>ANSIChars
 This is an object that contains some well-used high-ASCII characters, reimagined